 Polenak Law Firm is widely considered to be a market leader: it is a regular on headline transactions and is the preferred adviser among numerous international law firms and foreign investors seeking Macedonian counsel.
 The firm’s 14 qualified lawyers are led by Tatjana Popovski-Buloski and managing partner Kristijan Polenak, who ‘understand the needs of international investors’.
 Recent work includes advising a US gold trading company on a $175m gold purchase and the subsequent sale to a Canadian buyer to finance a copper and gold project in Macedonia.
 The firm also acted for an international financial institution during its equity sale of a Macedonian bank.

-Cakmakova Advocates is an established commercial firm with a track record of market-leading instructions.
+Cakmakova Advocates has an established track record of market-leading instructions in commercial and private legal services.
 Clients include international banks and telecoms service providers, foreign and domestic energy companies and a wide range of multinational manufacturers.
 The well-resourced team is led by high-profile individual Biljana Cakmakova, supported by Olivera Grozdanovska and Vesna Gavriloska.